Flu in Adults (cont.)

 - Rest in bed.
 Avoid physical exertion.
 Avoid using alcohol and tobacco.

 - Drink plenty of fluids such as water, fruit juices, and clear soups (like chicken soup).
 Water should never be the sole or main liquid consumed because it does not contain adequate electrolytes (sodium and potassium, for example) that the body requires.
 Commercially available products such as Gatorade and other similar sports drinks can be useful in this regard.
 For children, ORS (oral rehydration solution) packets are another good way to replenish the body.
 A similar rehydrating solution can be made at home using salt, sugar, and plain or rice water.
 Adding some orange juice and mashed bananas enhances the taste and also provides a good source of potassium.
 Such a solution can be used by anyone, regardless of age.

-- Caution: For children younger than 16 years of age with symptoms of flu or cold, aspirin is not recommended because it is associated with liver and brain damage (a condition known as Reye's syndrome).
+- Caution: For children younger than 16 years of age with symptoms of flu or cold, aspirin should not be used because of its association with Reye's syndrome, which canc cause liver and brain damage.

 - Use cough suppressants and expectorants to treat the cough.

 - Steam inhalations may be useful in opening up a blocked nose and thus make breathing easier.